jtreml/home-command/README.md

 The best way to try this application is of course with real Hue light bulbs.
 For this to work, you need to be on the same network as your Hue bridge.

-The application will search for new bridges and try to connect to them everytime you reload the page (i.e. click refresh in your browser).
+The application will search for new bridges and try to connect to them every time you reload the page (i.e. click refresh in your browser).
 The first time you try to connect to a new bridge, you need to press the the central button on your Hue bridge and then reload the application.
-This allows the application to create a user account for your bridge which will then be stored in local storage and used for future connections.
+This allows the application to create a user account for your bridge which will then be stored in _localstorage_ and used for future connections.
 So this is only necessary the first time you want to connect to a new bridge.
 After that, everytime you reload the page, the application will read the existing user credentials from local storage and use those to reconnect to the bridge.

 If you don't have real Hue lights available, then you can make use of the _fake_ service that comes with the application to simulate virtual light bulbs.
 Just open the `app/elements/elements.html` file and comment or delete the import for the real Hue device service and the uncomment the import for the fake device service towards the end of the file.
 The final version should look like this: